Chen Kenichi: Iron Chef

 battles.
 He won 67, lost 22, and tied 3.
 He also enjoyed a run of 14 consecutive victories, the longest of any Iron Chef.
 His most memorable dish was chili prawns.

 Despite his excellent record on the show, Chen often appeared endearingly surprised and relieved at victory.
-Arguably, his win over Japanese-Italian-French "fusion"-style chef Juinichi Itoh in the yogurt battle exemplifies this.
-He was also remarkable for his frequent tasting of food, frequently dipping his ladle into steaming concoctions for sampling, only to place the same ladle back in the food.
-The commentators to the show referred to this practice in humor as Chen's "eating".

 Memorable matches

-Among his more memorable matches was one with challenger Dominique Corby of the Tour d'Argent, where, after the main battle (with foie gras as the theme ingredient) was fought to a tie, the overtime battle (with asparagus as the theme) also resulted in a tie—the only time that such an outcome occurred in the series.
+Among Chen's more memorable matches was one with challenger Dominique Corby of the Tour d'Argent, where, after the main battle (with foie gras as the theme ingredient) was fought to a tie, the overtime battle (with asparagus as the theme) also resulted in a tie—the only time that such an outcome occurred in the series.
 Rather than have Chen and Corby fight a second overtime battle, Chairman Kaga, the show's host decreed that both contestants were the winners, effectively calling the battle a draw.

-As with other Iron Chefs, Chen "feuded" with a faction determined to take him down.
-In his case, he battled with the chefs of Heichinrou restaurant in Yokohama, defeating two of their numbers before finally losing to their head chef in an overtime battle.
+As with other Iron Chefs, Chen "feuded" with a warring faction that acknowledged the worthiness of his culinary caliber who were determined to take him down.
+In his case, he battled with the chefs of Heichinrou restaurant in Yokohama, defeating two of their members before finally losing to their head chef in an overtime battle.